mdb1/mdb1.github.io/_posts/2023-11-26-streamlining-life.markdown

 # Reminders

+_October 2024 Update: Apple finally integrated Reminders into Calendar, so goodbye Google Tasks_

-I use Google Tasks integrated with Google Calendar for routine reminders, such as bill payments, weekly planning, and personal care tasks.
+I use Reminders integrated with Calendar for routine reminders, such as bill payments, weekly planning, and personal care tasks.
 Despite some overlap with Notion, which I use for day-to-day tasks, this system works well for me.

 **Notion Daily TODOs:**
 ![Monthly ToDos]({{static.static_files}}/resources/h-mode/month-to-dos.png)

-**Google Reminders:**
+**Reminders:**
 ![Reminders]({{static.static_files}}/resources/streamlining-life/reminders.jpg)

 ---